mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 John Smith has made their first contribution to Locale X (locale-code).
 Please welcome them to the team!

+# Prerequisites

+1. Before launch, we give locale managers a heads-up of how the Team Info tab content will be used in the new feature and offer them an opportunity for any updates.

+2. Group contributors by role in the Team Contributors page (#2157).

 # Mockup

+Please note that the text in the bubble might be out of date.
+The canonical version is specified above.

 ![](0112/mockup.png)